 How competitive is the fellowship application process?

-Competition is variable between centers.
-Some may have difficulty filling slots due to proximity to other similar fellowships.
+Competition is variable among centers.
+Some may have difficulty filling slots due to proximity to similar fellowships.
 As the number of fellowship programs increases, so does the number of candidates.

 Requirements to apply

-Applicants must be board-certified (or eligible) emergency physicians.
+U.S.-based applicants are required to be board-certified (or eligible) in emergency medicine.